Mycenaean Greece: Palaces

 The palatial structures at Mycenae, Tiryns and Pylos were erected on the summits of hills or rocky outcrops, dominating the immediate surroundings.
 The best preserved are found in Pylos and Tiryns, while Mycenae and the Menelaion are only partially preserved.
 In Central Greece, Thebes and Orchomenos have been only partially exposed.
 On the other hand, the palace built at the acropolis of Athens has been almost completely destroyed.
 A substantial building at Dimini in Thessaly, possibly ancient Iolcos, is believed by a number of archaeologists to be a palace.
-A Mycenaean palace has been also unearthed in Laconia, near the modern village of Xirokambi.
+A Mycenaean palace has been also unearthed in Agios Vasileios, Laconia.